College review by Beth Cassie

 Swarthmore has a beautiful campus replete with gray limestone buildings, Adirondack chairs that pepper the campus from the first signs of spring to the end of fall, vast open space, beautiful trees and large lawn areas for students to sit and relax.
 One of the engineering students built a gigantic Adirondack Chair as a project that has since become a landmark in the center of the grassy area.
 There is also a mini arboretum and rose garden.
 All of the buildings look like they have been there for a long time, but the insides are all renovated.
 There is one central dining hall to promote a sense of community within the campus.
 There is also a small café in the science building and a lot of informal seating areas throughout campus to gather and relax.
 The dorms are modern and located at the bottom of the hill.

 Swarthmore follows the Quaker tradition of “life of the mind”, which was apparent through the passion and intensity of the students that we met.
-One girl enthusiastically told us about her theater experience at Swarthmore and how she and some friends started a Shakespeare club to perform more Shakespeare plays on campus.
+One girl enthusiastically told us about her theater experience at Swarthmore.
+This led her and some friends to start a Shakespeare club to perform more Shakespeare plays on campus.

-There is an honors track, which takes a subject in more depth and a course track, which provides more breadth.
+There is an honors track, which takes a subject in more depth, and a course track, which provides more breadth.
 There is no distinction between the two; rather it is just a question of the way a student prefers to tackle his education.
-Swarthmore is one of a handful of small liberal arts colleges that also offers engineering.
+Swarthmore is one of a handful of small liberal arts colleges that also offer engineering.

-Social life revolves around the campus activities, of which there are many lectures, movies, performing arts, and parties.
+Social life revolves around campus activities, of which there are many lectures, movies, performing arts, and parties.
 Philadelphia is an easy train ride away (22 minutes) and the train station is down the hill from the college.

 Swarthmore also believes in practical liberal arts and has a strong alumni network.
 They provided an opportunity for current students to live with an alumnus/a for a week and shadow their profession.
-This is a great way for students to create connections with alumni and with prospective employers.
+This is a great way for students to create connections with alumni and prospective employers.